gurinina/2025_IntroR_and_RStudio/lessons/07-reading_and_data_inspection.md

----
-title: 'Data subsetting with base R: vectors and factors'
-date: "Friday, September 8, 2017"
-authors: Meeta Mistry, Mary Piper, Radhika Khetani
----
+# Reading and data inspection

 ## Learning Objectives

-* Demonstrate how to read existing data into R
-* Utilize base R functions to inspect data structures
+* Read existing data into R and use base R functions to inspect data structures

 ## Reading data into R

 ### The basics
-Regardless of the specific analysis in R we are performing, we usually need to bring data in for any analysis being done in R, so learning how to read in data is a crucial component of learning to use R.

 Many functions exist to read data in, and the function in R you use will depend on the file format being read in.
 Below we have a table with some examples of functions that can be used for importing some common text data types (plain text).